 Identification of temporary modifications on drawings and at placement of appropriate tags equipment being affected by the temporary modification should make operators aware of their impact on the operation of plant equipment and components.

-The synergistic effects of outstanding temporary modifications is best judged based on whether there are new impediments to the safety functions of mitigating safety systems, degradation of radiological barriers, and an increase in the consequences of pertinent analyses in Chapter 15 of the FSAR.
+The synergistic effects of outstanding temporary modifications is best judged based on whether there are new impediments to the safety functions of mitigating safety systems, degradation of radiological barriers, and an increase in the consequences of pertinent analyses in Chapter 15 of the UFSAR.

 Focus more attention on identifying temporary modifications not previously identified by the licensee if there is no existing program tasked with making interested parties aware of the existence of all temporary modifications.